Ice444-222/api_yamdb_final/README.md

 # YaMDb Django
 ## Description:
 Implemented an API for this project using Django REST framework.
-The YaMDb project collects user reviews on various works.
-The works themselves are not stored in YaMDb; you cannot watch a movie or listen to music here.
+The YaMDb project collects user reviews on various creations.
+The creations themselves are not stored in YaMDb; you cannot watch a movie or listen to music here.
 Works are divided into categories, such as "Books," "Movies," and "Music."

 ## Technology Stack:
 ```